 The options are pretty much the same, but there are a few differences:

-Corner: Number of spokes (minimum 3)spoke ratio: ratio of the spoke length from the center (0.10 to 1)route: value of rounding the spokes and joins (10 to 10)randomized: value of randomizing spoke position, length, etc. (10 to 10)star polygon options
+Corner: Number of spokes (minimum 3)spoke ratio: ratio of the spoke length from the center (0.10 to 1)route: value of rounding the spokes and joins (10 to 10)randomized: value of randomizing spoke position, length, etc. (10 to 10)The randomized option is pretty much complete chaos.
+If you're wondering what it looks like, here you go:

 To change a regular polygon into a star, simply click the star polygon.
 It may need look like it has changed anything, but what it did second handle what that add.